Then there’s authors demanding that readers review their books and that the review be positive – because they’re owed it somehow.

 - The negatives are voiced in constructive, contextual ways – the true meaning of being “critical.”
 This reader was intellectually engaged and the critique offered is thoughtful even though worded in an engaging, casual manner.
 The reader thought the book deserved the scrutiny and attention.

 - It’s clear about what the reader didn’t like and whether the reader felt that might be personal taste versus a flaw in the writing, editing or production.
-This allows other readers the room to decide for themselves if that negative would be, for them, also a negative.
+This allows other readers the room to decide for themselves if that negative could be, for them, a positive.

 - It places the book in the context of its genre and concludes by evaluating satisfaction (an emotional reaction) based on its fit within expectations of the genre (an intellectual judgment).